-Hand Sewers with little to no experience tend to make between $18240 and $19840 while the more experienced ones make over $28700 per year.
+Hand Sewers with little to no experience tend to make between $20900 and $23540 while the more experienced ones can earn over $33590 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Hand Sewer is to move to a higher paying state like MA.
-Right now, the highest paying states for Hand Sewers are MA, VA, NJ, PA and WA.
+One of the easiest ways to increase your salary as a Hand Sewer is to move to a higher paying state like OR.
+Right now, the highest paying states for Hand Sewers are OR, KY, MO, CO and TX.

-3 other factors that can increase your salary as A Hand Sewer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Hand Sewer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Hand Sewers what degree they had when they got the job and most of them said they had a No degree followed by Certificate.
+We asked other Hand Sewers what degree they had when they got the job and most of them said they had less than a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons